 I had a great editor in Blackie Sherrod.
 He was a great Texas sportswriter who got me to read things I wouldn't have read otherwise.
 He made me go back into files to see what the greats like Grantland Rice had done before.

 18 What's the best advice you ever got?

 In my first job out of college, the editor told me the first obligation of a daily paper is to come out ever day.
-So stop f***king around with that story and get it in here.
+So stop finger-f***king that story and get it in here.
 I was always a fast writer, even on the magazines.
 Get it done.
 We can always go for the Pulitzer next week.
 My motto is "Get it right and get it done."

 This feature first appeared in the Irish Independent's weekly Tee to Green golf supplement on 27 April 2017.
 Dan Jenkins was 88 on December 2.